DalsinghPrabir/DalsinghPrabir/README.md

 ## Hi I am Dalsingh Prabir Ray 👋
-🚀  I am a Lead  Engineer  who enjoys building scalable Full Stack applications by designing clean architectures, building performant backend systems, and creating intuitive user experiences .
+🚀  I am a Lead Software Engineer  who enjoys building scalable Full Stack applications by designing clean architectures, building performant backend systems, and creating intuitive user experiences .

 I work across the stack — from frontend architecture and backend APIs to databases, authentication, performance optimization, testing, and deployment — with a strong focus on building software that is reliable, maintainable, and useful.